magiccodingman/Magic.IndexedDb/README.md

 - `MagicUniqueIndex(string)`: Creates a unique index for the property.
 The parameter is the column name in IndexedDb.
 - `MagicEncrypt`: Encrypts the string property when it's stored in IndexedDb.
 - `MagicNotMapped`: Excludes the property from being mapped to IndexedDb.
+- `MagicName`: Renames the column in IndexDB
+-
 ### Using the DbManager

 1. Get the `DbManager` for your database: